 It’s easily reached in 60-90 minutes from Osaka or Kyoto as a day trip.
 It was first constructed in the 14th century but extended over the centuries.

-Surprisingly it survived WWII without much damage, and was declared a UNESCO World Heritage Site two decades ago.
-The castle is my personal favorite in Japan.
+Surprisingly it survived WWII without much damage and was declared a UNESCO World Heritage Site two decades ago.
+The castle is my personal favourite in Japan.

 When you arrive at Himeji train station it’s a short 20-minute walk towards the castle.
 You can’t miss it as it towers high above the city.
 Himeji Castle is surrounded by a moat and large gardens.